7

 Pilates is a convenient and accessible form of training as all one needs is a mat and access to a computer or mobile device to explore a diverse array of Pilates workout videos.

-The pilates industry has never been as popular as it is now, and with this increased following has come a surge in demand for pilates instructors.
+The Pilates industry has never been as popular as it is now, and with this increased following has come a surge in demand for Pilates instructors.

-With a strong need for pilates fitness teachers, many people are making a career change to the teaching practice.
-The first step in this career is pilates instructor training.
+With a strong need for Pilates fitness teachers, many people are making a career change to the teaching practice.
+The first step in this career is Pilates instructor training.

 Requirements for Pilates Teacher Training